 the choice to stay in the past so she can experience real happiness.

 (with Jim Caveziel)

 "Frequency" shows how

 time really works.
-The past, the

-father when young, reconnects to him through an old radio.
+who lost his father when young, reconnects to him through an old radio.
 Knowing how

 his father died, the police man saves his life... at a tragic cost.
 Now it